Roxana-Runcan/Bank.Customer.Churn.Analysis/README.md

  ### Customer trends over time:
 - New customer acquisition is strongest in the first half of the year
-- Aquisition drops significantly in the second half of the year
+- Aquisition drops significantly in the second half of the year; the only exception to this rule is the year 2025, which started weaker than previous years
 - A similar pattern can be observed in churned customers count, which also changes over the course of the year